-The COVID-19 may have shut down pools across the United States, but Americans are still finding ways to have splashy fun.
-Backyard pool sales are booming, with everything from blow-up swimming pools to backyard construction projects selling out.
-Though kids and parents alike may rejoice at having a spot for summer fun (and a way to get in a swim workout), experts caution that with a great new home pool comes great responsibility—especially when it comes to teaching kids water safety.
+In backyards across the United States, families are finding ways to have splashy fun.
+During the COVID pandemic, when many public pools were closed, backyard pool sales took off, with everything from blow-up swimming pools to backyard construction projects selling out.
+Though kids and parents alike rejoice at having a spot for summer fun (and a way to get in a swim workout), experts caution that with a great new home pool comes great responsibility—especially when it comes to teaching kids water safety.

 “Drowning can happen in less than 20 seconds.
 It usually isn’t dramatic, like on film, but quiet—slipping under the water and unable to yell for help,” said Kate Schnatterback, swim instructor and head of Tri-umph Triathlon Training.
 “That’s why regardless of age, one needs to learn to respect the water.”